Posts Tagged ‘nursing home’

 We have a wonderful librarian here at AJN who is always on the alert for news about nursing and nurses.
 Recently she sent me a clipping about a legal case, Chaney v.
 Plainfield Healthcare Center in Indiana’s Court of Appeals, which has important ramifications for nurses.
 The court ruled in favor of Brenda Chaney, a certified nursing assistant, and reversed the decision of the lower court that had ruled in favor of the Plainfield Healthcare Center nursing home.

-Brenda Chaney brought suit against the nursing home for complying with a resident’s request not to have any black health care workers provide care or enter her room.
+Brenda Chaney brought suit against the nursing home for complying with a resident’s request not to have any black health care workers provide care or enter her room, and leaving her in the care of her automated medical alert system.
 (She also claimed her firing had been racially motivated.
 The court agreed that it seemed discriminatory.)
 The court agreed with Chaney that by acceding to the patient’s wishes, her employer created a hostile workplace and violated her rights.
 The nursing home claimed it was protecting the patient’s rights and that not doing so “risked violating state and federal laws that grant residents the rights to choose providers, to privacy, and to bodily autonomy.”
 The court did not agree.
 The crux of the decision is this:

 Nurse’s Aide Brings Nursing Home Sexual Abuse to Light—But Why Did It Take So Long?